besttoolsforever/CipherSmith/README.md

 ---

-### 🛠️ How We're Different: Not a Passphrase Generator

-Traditional passphrase tools give you a string of words, and you're stuck with whatever length that creates.
-We thought that was... well, annoying.

-CipherSmith is different.
-Our "Memorable" mode intelligently builds a password from a massive wordlist that **perfectly fits the character length you need**, then cleverly sprinkles in numbers and symbols.
-The result?
-A password you can actually remember that still meets those pesky "must be 16 characters long" requirements.
-It's the best of both worlds!
----

 ### 🎉 Features

 * **🛡️ Cryptographically Secure:** We use `window.crypto` for all random generation.
 No `Math.random()` nonsense here!
 Your passwords are as unpredictable as they get.